dreipol/dreiattest-whitepaper/docs/source/service_requests.md

 # Service Requests

 Service requests have to be signed using a [registered](key_registration.md) key pair. dreiAttest automatically intercepts requests that match a specified url prefix (e.g. example.com/attested) and adds the signature and other necessary information as HTTP headers.
-The view decorator validates the signature and iff this validation is successful it forwards the request and user id to the service.
+The server validates the signature and if this validation is successful it forwards the request to the view.

 To prevent replay-attacks dreiAttest will support obaining a nonce from the server in the future.
 Currently `00000000-0000-0000-0000-000000000000` is always used in place of the nonce.
 We recommend using SSL with certificate pinning to mitigate the risk of replay-attacks.